𝚠𝚛𝚘𝚗𝚐 𝚗𝚞𝚖𝚋𝚎𝚛 #16

 Narnia's head flew back, as her eyes rolled towards the back of her head.
 She slowly fell backwards onto the ground, unable to move or think at that moment.

-Before her mind went at peace, she heard tiffany curse at her, then kick her stomach – before she finally walked off.
+Before her mind went at peace, she heard Tiffany curse at her, kicking her in her stomach – before she finally walked off.

 Narnia's head limped sideways, as her blood spilled out of her mouth onto the floor.